 Investing Activities.
-Cash used in investing activities was \$23.6 million for the thirty-nine weeks ended September 27, 2008 as compared to \$33.0 million for the thirty-nine weeks ended September 29, 2007.
-Cash used in investing activities during the thirty-nine weeks ended September 27, 2008 and September 29, 2007 primarily relates to new store construction costs and additional investment in Ridemakerz.
+Cash used in investing activities was \$2.3 million for the thirteen weeks ended April 4, 2009 as compared to \$5.9 million for the thirteen weeks ended March 29, 2008.
+Cash used in investing activities during the thirteen weeks ended April 4, 2009 primarily relates to investments in buildabearville.com and the acquisition of trademarks and other intellectual property.
+Cash used in investing activities during the thirteen weeks ended March 29, 2008 primarily relates to new store construction costs.

 Financing Activities.
-Cash used in financing activities was \$13.4 million in the thirty-nine weeks ended September 27, 2008 which consisted primarily of cash spent for repurchases of the Company's common stock.
-Cash flows used in financing activities of \$3.5 million for the thirty-nine weeks ended September 29, 2007 consisted primarily of cash spent for the repurchase of the Company's common stock, partially offset by proceeds from the exercise of stock options and employee stock purchases and the tax benefit from the exercise of stock options.
-No borrowings were made under our line of credit in either the thirty-nine weeks ended September 29, 2007.
+We had no cash flows from financing activities in the thirteen weeks ended April 4, 2009.
+Cash flows used in financing activities of \$8.3 million for the thirteen weeks ended March 29, 2008 consisted primarily of cash spent for the repurchase of the Company's common stock.
+No borrowings were made under our line of credit in either the thirteen weeks ended April 4, 2009 or the thirteen weeks ended March 29, 2008.

 Capital Resources.
-As of September 27, 2008, we had a cash balance of \$27.3 million held in both domestic and foreign financial institutions.
-We also have a line of credit which we can use to finance capital expenditures and seasonal working capital needs throughout the year.
-The credit agreement is with U.S. Bank, National Association and was amended on August 11, 2008 to increase the availability for the first half of each calendar year from \$15 million to \$40 million and the availability for the seasonal overline from \$30 million to \$50 million.
+As of April 4, 2009, we had a consolidated cash balance of \$34 million.
+We also have a line of credit, which we can use to finance capital expenditures, and seasonal working capital needs throughout the year.
+The credit agreement is with U.S. Bank, National Association and was amended effective August 11, 2008 to increase the availability for the first half of the fiscal year from \$15 million to \$40 million and the availability for the seasonal overline from \$30 million to \$50 million.
 The seasonal overline is in effect from July 1 to December 31 each year.
 Borrowings under the credit agreement are secured by our assets and a pledge of 65% of our ownership interest in our foreign subsidiaries.
 The credit agreement expires on December 31, 2009 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates, and investments.
 It also prohibits us from declaring dividends without the bank's prior consent, unless such payment of dividends would not violate any terms of the credit agreement.
 Borrowings bear interest at our option of prime minus 1.0% or LIBOR plus 1.3%.
-Financial covenants include maintaining a minimum fixed charge coverage ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
-As of September 27, 2008, we were in compliance with these covenants.
-There were no borrowings under our line of credit as of September 27, 2008.
-There was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement as of September 27, 2008.
-Accordingly, there was approximately \$48.9 million available for borrowing under the line of credit as of September 27, 2008.
+Financial covenants include maintaining a minimum tangible net worth, maintaining a minimum fixed charge cover ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
+As of April 4, 2009: (i) we were in compliance with these covenants, (ii) there were no borrowings under our line of credit, (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement and (iv) there was approximately \$38.9 million available for borrowing under the line of credit.